- Placements can only be made in the applicant's area of study or career field.

 - Minimum of 21 years of age (no upper limit)

-- A post-secondary degree or certificate in career field and 2 years work experience in career field OR Five years work experience in career field
+- A post-secondary degree or certificate in career field and at least one year work experience in career field OR Five years work experience in career field

 Criteria to apply as an intern

-- Students enrolled in a degree-seeking program related to agriculture or natural resource management, or
+- Students enrolled in a degree-seeking program related to specific field of placement/career, or

 - Recent graduates who will begin their program within 12 months of graduation